BDC Hamburger Icon

 “The best PTO policy offers flexible, diverse and portable benefits to mirror today’s workforce,” said Rob Whalen, CEO and co-founder of PTO Exchange.
 “It’s a win-win if both the employee and the employer are happy and benefiting from the policy.”

-Here are some ways to create a good PTO policy.
+Here are some best practices for creating and maintaining a good PTO policy.

 1. Create a flexible PTO policy.

-Job flexibility has become more crucial than ever, especially for millennials and Gen Zers – who are quickly becoming the largest generations in today’s workforce.
-Millennials tend to stay longer at jobs that offer more pay flexibility and employee benefits, so ensure your PTO policy meets those expectations.
+Job flexibility has become more crucial than ever, especially for millennials and Gen Zers, who are quickly becoming the largest generations in today’s workforce.
+Millennials tend to stay longer at jobs that offer more flexible benefits, so ensure your PTO policy meets those expectations.

 • Bundle all PTO types.
 Flexible and open PTO policies bundle all PTO types, allowing employees to choose the type of leave policies they need.